PhonologicalCorpusTools/SLPAA/docs/source/movement_module.rst

 III.
 Plane
 ==========

-**(Refer to the global options section for setting clockwise directionality.
+**(Refer to the global settings section for checking/changing clockwise directionality.
 Note that the option to select a plane is not necessary for straight paths, but the option is not disabled for straight paths (?))**

 .. comment::
-    Note for Nico: you can use a cross-reference to the global options in order to actual describe the default options e.g., "See :ref:`global_options` to set preferences." --Kathleen
+    Note for Nico: you can use a cross-reference to the global options in order to actual describe the default options e.g., "See :ref:`global_settings` to set preferences." --Kathleen

 .. _joint-specific_movement_entry: